Accounting Policies: What They Are and Why They Matter in Financial Reporting

 What is an Accounting Policies and Procedures Manual?

-Businesses can write all its policies and steps in one document.
+Businesses can write all their policies and steps in one document.
 This is called an Accounting Policies and Procedures Manual.
 It helps every employee follow the same process and keeps the records clean and clear.

 Conclusion